 This information is not intended for use during event bans or while social distancing measures are recommended by the CDC

-Face masks are out, hand-washing is in, and managing attendee fear is paramount.
+Hand-washing is in vogue and managing attendee fear is paramount.
 Welcome to events in the age of the coronavirus (COVID-19).
 With the rapidly evolving virus taking hold of the industry, we compiled tips from two doctors serving the event industry, as well as information on what major venues across the globe are doing to handle the crisis, to help you better communicate and plan amidst the current outbreak.

 More on Covid-19 and Events: